LISTEN TO THIS ARTICLE:

-If you’re reading this, there’s a good chance you already know that 1 out of every 6 couples will have trouble getting pregnant.
-Being that couple can be very lonely.
-Especially when it seems like everyone around you is getting pregnant without difficulty.
+One in every 6 couples will have trouble getting pregnant.
+Being that couple can be very lonely, especially when it seems like everyone around you is getting pregnant easily.
 Surviving the emotional upheavals of infertility may be one of the biggest challenges you face in your lifetime.
 Regardless of the cause, infertility can be devastating to both partners’ mental health.

 How Infertility Affects Mental Health

-The emotional, physical, and financial stressors of infertility have been shown to cause levels of distress, depression, and anxiety equivalent to those in people fighting a terminal illness such as cancer.
+The emotional, physical, and financial stress of infertility can cause levels of distress, depression, and anxiety similar to fighting a terminal illness such as cancer.

-Uncertainty: It can be challenging to adapt to the loss of control and your ability to plan for the future.
+Uncertainty: It’s challenging to adapt to the loss of control and your ability to plan for the future.

-Financial worries: As benefits for fertility treatment are limited on most health insurance plans, the commitment of assisted reproductive technology (ART) adds increased financial burdens and uncertainty.
+Financial worries: Benefits for fertility treatment are limited on most health insurance plans, so using assisted reproductive technology (ART) brings financial burdens and uncertainty.

-Disrupted sex life: Timed intercourse, rising stress levels and strained conversations can interfere with intimacy, challenge healthy sexual relationships and even lead to sexual dysfunction.
+Disrupted sex life: Timed intercourse, rising stress levels, and strained conversations can interfere with intimacy.
+This challenges healthy sexual relationships and even leads to sexual dysfunction.

 Work-Life-Fertility Balance: Partners must navigate many fertility-related appointments and procedures while working full-time and often trying to hide their fertility challenges from bosses and coworkers.

-Inadequate support for minorities: Infertility does not discriminate, but unfortunately systemic racism and a lack of understanding or tolerance within the medical system can make infertility uniquely challenging for racial minorities and members of the LGBTQ+ communities seeking to build their families.
-This added stress compounds fertility difficulties and negative impacts on mental health.
+Inadequate support for minorities: Infertility does not discriminate.
+Unfortunately, lack of cultural understanding or tolerance within the medical system can make infertility even harder for racial minorities and members of the LGBTQ+ communities.
+This added stress compounds fertility difficulties and hurts mental health.

 Grief: For most, trying to conceive (TTC) will involve some kind of grief and mourning along the way.
-It is common for people to feel grief around losing their dream of having a child, the emotional roller coaster that comes when a pregnancy is lost, and some describe a sense of loss of their very identity.
+This emotional roller coaster comes when a pregnancy is lost, and some describe a sense of loss of their very identity.
+It is common for people to feel grief around losing their dream of having a child.

-Despite recent high-profile revelations of pregnancy loss from celebrities such as Meghan Markle, Christy Tiegen, and Michelle Obama, miscarriage continues to be a silent loss that many couples grieve on their own.
-This silence breeds more shame, embarrassment, feelings of failure, and loneliness.
+Despite recent high-profile revelations of pregnancy loss from celebrities such as Meghan Markle, Christy Tiegen, and Michelle Obama, miscarriage is still a silent loss that many couples grieve on their own.
+This brings more shame, embarrassment, feelings of failure, and loneliness.
 There are several types of pregnancy loss encountered during ART:

-Miscarriage: A miscarriage is defined as a pregnancy loss prior to 20 weeks gestation.
-It is estimated that 15-20% of all recognized pregnancies end in miscarriage.
-That means one out of five women who have become pregnant has experienced a miscarriage.
+Miscarriage: A miscarriage is a pregnancy loss before 20 weeks gestation.
+One out of five women who have become pregnant has experienced a miscarriage.

 Chemical Pregnancy: A chemical pregnancy is a loss that occurs before five weeks.
 The embryo implants in the uterus, you may have a positive pregnancy test, but then the pregnancy does not continue.

-The TWW and BFN: For couples going through ART, the two-weeks a couple must wait (the two week wait or TWW in fertility lingo) between implantation and that first (hopefully) positive pregnancy test can seem like a lifetime.
+The TWW and BFN: For couples going through ART, the two week wait (TWW in fertility lingo) between implantation and that first positive pregnancy test seems like a lifetime.
 If that pregnancy test is a BFN (big fat negative) that is a real loss that must be grieved.
-Unfortunately, many women feel that they cannot talk about their pregnancy losses, making it more difficult for them to grieve and heal, further putting them at risk for depression, anxiety, and psychological distress.
+Unfortunately, many women feel that they cannot talk about their pregnancy losses.
+This makes it more difficult for them to grieve and heal, further putting them at risk for depression, anxiety, and psychological distress.

 Mental Health and Infertility: Which Came First?